 How We Approach Direct Mail

-When you know what you are doing, Direct Mail campaigns can be very powerful and yield results where and when others do not.
+Direct Mail campaigns can be very powerful and yield results where and when other efforts do not.
 In fact, today Direct Mail often attracts more attention and interest than web ads, print ads, TV commercials, and other marketing tools.
 But only when advertisers do not enter into it thinking of it as "Junk Mail."
 Below are a few examples of approaches we've taken with Direct Mail that have proven fruitful for our clients.

 If you saw the word "personalized" above and thought, "You mean those direct mail letters with my name on them?" the answer is no. We're talking about letters that are structurally the same in each package, but factually different for every recipient because each one is personalized to feature facts individual to each recipient's business.
 For example, 12 of the biotech CEOs who were sent the package above were developing immunotherapies, but most of those therapies targeted a different ailment – including six types of cancer, Parkinson's disease, inflammatory diseases, asthma, alopecia, and more.
 Our packages succeeded, in part, because we did intense research and took time to speak genuinely to each recipient about their own specific work.
 It's harder to do and it costs more, but the result was well worth it.